GeoscienceAustralia/dea-coastlines/README.md

 #### Jupyter notebooks
 An interactive walk-through of each step of the tiled raster and vector DEA Coastlines workflow and the continental layer generation is provided in the following Jupyter Notebooks.
-These notebooks can be run on the DE Africa Sandbox to assist in prototyping or troubleshooting:
+These notebooks can be run on the [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) to assist in prototyping or troubleshooting:
 * [DEA Coastlines raster generation](notebooks/DEACoastlines_generation_raster.ipynb)
 * [DEA Coastlines vector generation](notebooks/DEACoastlines_generation_vector.ipynb)
 * [DEA Coastlines continental hotspots](notebooks/DEACoastlines_generation_continental.ipynb)